Community Needs Index 2023: Data updates and improvements

 The Community Needs Index is an area based measure.
 Both experiences of the people in an area and the area’s amenities and assets contribute to its “community need” characteristics.

 To mitigate this, Community Needs Index 2023 uses 2021 LSOAs as the underlying geography.
 This was favoured by 58.3% of respondents to the consultation.
 LSOAs offer a number of advantages over wards.
 Most notably, they only change every 10 years (and even then, only around 5% of areas change).
-They are also more homogenous in size and as they are usually smaller than wards, are better placed to identify needs in rural areas.

-However, this means that the Community Needs Index 2019 and Community Needs Index 2023 are not directly comparable and can not be analysed to show change over time.
+It is important to be aware that this means that the Community Needs Index 2019 and Community Needs Index 2023 are not directly comparable and can not be analysed to show change over time.

 Indicator selection